 Here are some of the most frequently-asked questions about the "Rescue Sirens" series.
 Click the + sign to expand each answer!

-Written by Jessica Steele-Sanders and Academy Award-nominated animation writer/director Chris Sanders (Disney's "Lilo & Stitch," DreamWorks' "How to Train Your Dragon"), and featuring interior illustrations by Genevieve Tsai as well as cover art drawn by Chris Sanders and colored by Edgar Delgado, "Rescue Sirens: The Search for the Atavist" is the first book in the "Rescue Sirens" series.
+Written by Jessica Steele-Sanders and Academy Award-nominated animation writer/director Chris Sanders (Disney's "Lilo & Stitch," DreamWorks' "How to Train Your Dragon"), and featuring interior illustrations by Genevieve Tsai as well as cover art drawn by Chris Sanders and colored by Edgar Delgado, "Rescue Sirens: The Search for the Atavist" is the first book in the "Rescue Sirens" series of novels.
+A separate children's book line, written by Jessica and Chris and fully illustrated by artist Dylan Bonner, begins with the story "Rescue Sirens and the Great Fish Round-Up."

 Future stories will follow the aquatic adventures of the Rescue Sirens, particularly the new girl, Kelby, as together they navigate the worlds of both humans and mermaids.
 "Rescue Sirens" has important lessons to teach about ocean conservation, water safety, female empowerment, diversity, and helping others — all wrapped up neatly with five unique, relatable mermaid characters living in magical Miami Beach.

-The long answer: "Rescue Sirens: The Search for the Atavist" doesn't contain content inappropriate for young children, so you can read it aloud to your little one if they're not reading on their own just yet.
+The long answer: "Rescue Sirens: The Search for the Atavist" contains nothing inappropriate for young children, so you can read it aloud to your little one if they're not reading on their own just yet.
 For solo readers, we suggest the age of eight and up; however, "Rescue Sirens: The Search for the Atavist" can be enjoyed by all ages.

 The short answer: in terms of intended age group, the "Rescue Sirens" novel is comparable to J.K.
 Rowling's "Harry Potter" series.

-"Rescue Sirens: The Search for the Atavist" is available for purchase in both paperback and eBook formats on Amazon.
-While the paperback edition currently ships only within the United States, you can instantly download the digital eBook anywhere in the world, which you can then read on your smartphone, tablet, computer, or Amazon Kindle.
+Yes!
+While the paperback edition of "Rescue Sirens: The Search for the Atavist" currently ships only within the United States, you can instantly download the digital eBook anywhere in the world, which you can then read on your smartphone, tablet, computer, or Amazon Kindle.

 "Rescue Sirens: The Search for the Atavist" co-author and cover artist Chris Sanders was born and raised in Colorado, which had no beaches and very very cold water.
 He learned to draw on the blank sides of office forms his dad permanently borrowed from work, with Blackwing pencils likewise liberated.
 Chris eventually traveled to California to seek a future in animated movies.
 In the evenings, he draws mermaids and monsters and occasionally writes stories.